cu-telecom/cutel-docs/docs/services/dial_up_internet.md

 ### Protoweb

-[Protoweb](https://protoweb.org/) is a free public service that hosts historical Internet websites to demonstrate the Internet in it’s early days by currating and restoring websites from [https://archive.org/](https://archive.org/)
+[Protoweb](https://protoweb.org/) is a free public service that hosts historical Internet websites to demonstrate the Internet in it’s early days by currating and restoring websites from [https://archive.org/](https://archive.org/).
+Connections from the public internet are blocked in both directions.

-**Username:** protoweb@protoweb.org
+**Username:** dialup@protoweb.org
-**Password:** protoweb
+**Password:** dialup
 **Home Page:** http://www.inode.com
 **Search:** http://search.inode.com

 ### Clearnet

 AKA The public internet.
 Note that due to the massive bloat of modern websites your experience will be poor.
 Try to find low bandwidth services.
+To protect old and insecure devices, a stateful firewall drops inbound connections.

-**Username:** clearnet@cutel.net
+**Username:** dialup@cutel.net
-**Password:** clearnet
+**Password:** dialup